saper-2/rpi-spi-lcd35-kedei/hw-hack/v2.1/README.md

 In photos, you can see that there is something working but not very much :/

+# adapter-pcb direcory
+Drawings of two versions of fbtft-spi adapters pcb.

 ## Scripts

 Just run script ```sudo ./ili.sh``` and it will do everything :) , or just run to init lcd: